Last updated on December 2nd, 2022 at 04:03 pm

-Religion is a factor that ironically integrates and divides the people all over the world, especially in India.
-The dispute that had been seen as the most renowned and long-lasting in the history of India is the Ayodhya dispute which continued its legal existence since past 136 years and now has come to an end with the ‘Ram Mandir Bhoomipoojan’ on 5th August 2020.
+Religion is a factor that ironically integrates and divides people all over the world, especially in India.
+The dispute that had been seen as the most renowned and long-lasting in the history of India is the Ayodhya dispute which continued its legal existence for the past 136 years and now has come to an end with the ‘Ram Mandir Bhoomipoojan’ on 5th August 2020.

 Ayodhya is referred to be the birthplace of Lord Rama (Ram Janmabhoomi) – the seventh

-the incarnation of Lord Vishnu according to the Hindu Mythology.
-In the Hindu Epic- Ramayana, it is stated that Lord Rama was born on the banks of the Sarayu River in the city which originally is the present-day Ayodhya in Uttar Pradesh, India.
+incarnation of Lord Vishnu according to Hindu Mythology.
+In the Hindu Epic- Ramayana, it is stated that Lord Rama was born on the banks of the Sarayu River in the city originally is present-day Ayodhya in Uttar Pradesh, India.

-Hindus believe that the birthplace of Lord Rama where once stood a shrine was demolished by the Mughal rulers as they invaded in the country to establish their supremacy in 1528-29 CE.
+Hindus believe that the birthplace of Lord Rama which once stood as a shrine was demolished by the Mughal rulers as they invaded the country to establish their supremacy in 1528-29 CE.

-It is further advocated that the Mughals destroyed that Hindu shrine and built a mosque on its ruins, labelled as the Babri Masjid (Mosque), built by Emperor Babur’s Commander Mir Baqi.
+It is further advocated that the Mughals destroyed that Hindu shrine and built a mosque on its ruins, labeled as the Babri Masjid (Mosque), built by Emperor Babur’s Commander Mir Baqi.

-This conflict of political, historical and socio-religion ideologies triggered the mass population of India to take sides on the decision of building the Mandir (Temple) or the Masjid (Mosque) on 2.77 an acre of land s.
-Since then, the alarming repercussions followed by the horrendous incident left no stones unturned to bring out the truth to support the argument in favour of the two communities respectively.
+This conflict of political, historical, and socio-religion ideologies triggered the mass population of India to take sides on the decision of building the Mandir (Temple) or the Masjid (Mosque) on 2.77 an acre of land s.
+Since then, the alarming repercussions followed the horrendous incident left no stone unturned to bring out the truth to support the argument in favour of the two communities respectively.

 The Legal History of the Ayodhya Dispute: